microsoft/react-native-windows-samples/docs/getting-started.md

 > **Note:** Previous versions of RNW recommended use of the `react-native-windows-init` command, which is being deprecated.
 For more information on the `react-native-windows-init` takes see [React Native Windows Init CLI](https://microsoft.github.io/react-native-windows/init-cli).

-## Running a React Native for Windows App
+## Running a React Native Windows App

 > Make sure a browser is launched and running before running a React Native Windows app.
 > Also ensure your system meets all the [requirements](rnw-dependencies.md) to build a Windows app as well.